jvxtaposed/SF_Films_on_Google_Map/README.md

 process faster on the front-end.
 I would have filter settings on the front-end for "Movies", "Locations", and "Actors", in which the search results come from three different db queries.

+The biggest disadvantage of this single-page webapp is that the entire work is monolithic.
+All the methods are in one Javascript `initialize` function.

 ###Link to other code you're particularly proud of###
-As a hobby, I've been contributing to three large Python-based open source projects.
+I'm a believer of working on open source as a way to learn more about the internals of a tool or language.
+As a hobby, I've been contributing to 3 large Python-based open source projects.
 Below are my commits that have landed on the master repositories of the following Python projects:

 **Django the web framework**
 https://github.com/django/django/commits/master?author=onceuponatimeforever